 An interactive H5P element has been excluded from this version of the text.
-You can view it online here: https://open.maricopa.edu/

 In discussing operant conditioning, we use several everyday words-positive, negative, reinforcement, and punishment-in a specialized manner.
-In operant conditioning, positive and negative do not mean good and bad.
-Instead, positive means you are adding something, and negative means you taking are something away.
+In conditioning, positive and negative do not mean good and bad.
+Instead, positive means you are adding something, and negative means taking you are something away.
 Reinforcement means you are increasing a behavior, and punishment means you are decreasing a behavior.
 Reinforcement can be positive or negative, and punishment can also be positive or negative.
 All reinforcers (positive or negative) increase the likelihood of a behavioral response.
 All punishers (positive or negative) decrease the likelihood of a behavioral response.
 Now let's combine these four terms: